 Rotec’s technical team researched and implemented an innovative method to complete replacement tube pipework whilst keeping downtime to a minimum at a large car manufacturing plant in Gloucestershire.

-The tube ends were formed using the Parker HPF system, which eliminates the need for welding of the tube and bespoke flanges were machined to suit the formed profile of the Ø75mm tube and accommodate the bolt pattern of the existing connections.
+Continuing Rotec’s commitment to utilising technologies, the tube ends were formed using the Parker HPF system, which eliminates the need for welding of the tube.
+Bespoke flanges were also machined to suit the formed profile of the Ø75mm tube and accommodate the bolt pattern of the existing connections.

 For more information visit www.rotec.net.